Hi there, and thanks for visiting! I’m glad you came.

 Now I take that experience in leadership and courage and devote my work to both speaking and writing, delivering my most important lessons over those years in the cockpit and the board room to organizations across the country.
 I connect to the needs of audiences in every industry speaking about courage and transformation, leadership, creativity and grit, and how we can use storytelling with our teams and organizations to succeed in times of change, overcome resistance, and inspire and transform.

 Where is an edge—a dangerous edge—and where is the trail to the edge and the strength to climb it?

 My writing is a way of wrestling with life by way of words to find its beauty and possibility.
 Current published and pending work is in non-fiction, both journalistic and creative, but a short story found its way into a veterans' short fiction anthology in 2017 called The Road Ahead and I've just started to submit poetry as well.

 Outside of work, I'm passionate about working for the future of our local public library in our small mountain town in the North Cascades.
 I do local work as an artist-in-residence with Methow Arts.
 My husband and I are co-founders of Methow Episcopal, and our kids' schools keep us busy, too.
-My personal projects right now are learning to read Homeric Greek, getting a little better at nordic skiing and preparing to teach a history course about Ancient Greece to our local elementary school.
 Occasionally I procrastinate by failing to keep up with house cleaning, or giving in to other loves of reading, painting, classical choral performance, playing piano, and heading out in the mountains with the greatest adventure of my life, my husband Peter and two young boys (sometime our dog Bonnie comes, too).